clearstudio/network-plus/README.md

 ## Devtool for network interception and resending.

-1. Open the devtools panel and find the tab with Network+ .
+1. Open the devtools panel and find the tab with "Network+".
 2. Make some HTTP request.
 3. See the log of request and response.
-4. Modify some field like Request Method, URL or Request Payload...
+4. Modify some field like "Request Method", "URL" or "Request Payload"...
-5. Click the Send button and notice the log.
+5. Click the "Send" button and notice the log.

 ![screen_recording](assets/screen_recording.gif)